 And containment is a skill.

-What containment bought me in the moment, it took back later as sleepless nights and a system that would not reset.
+*I didn’t ignore signals; I learned how to contain them.
+What containment bought me in the moment, it took back later as sleepless nights and a system that would not reset.*

 The cost of that efficiency is not an immediate breakdown, but delayed accounting.

 This is why health warnings are so often missed by people who appear the most disciplined, the most regulated, the most resilient.
 Their systems are not weak.
-They are effective—effective at postponing feedback and prioritizing function over resolution.
+They are effective — effective at postponing feedback and prioritizing function over resolution.

 But physiology keeps its own ledger.